jjjj473/robscript/README.md

 # robscript

-This project provides tools for working with a custom video format.
-It includes conversion utilities and a modular media player for Arch Linux.
+This project provides a single media player for a custom video format.
+The player automatically converts other formats as needed and runs on Arch Linux.

 ## Prerequisites